Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 During the boss battle against the GhostTrain, use Sabin's Suplex Blitz by entering `X > Y > Down > Up`

+### Veldt & Mobliz

 ✅**Elixir-in-a-clock 3 out of 8**
-An elixir is hidden the Post Office clock at the top of the town.
+An elixir is hidden in the Post Office clock at the top of the town.
 You will enter here repeatedly while earning the next achievement.
 ![image](https://user-images.githubusercontent.com/120497130/223876313-47665b82-dc83-442d-b99e-bf8043f54237.png)